Skip to content

 Are you on the OSA hook?

-With the first substantive provisions of the OSA (addressing illegal harms) now in force as of December 2024 (see our previous blog post), organisations should ensure that they have clearly established whether or not they are in scope of this new legislation.
+With many substantive provisions of the OSA (addressing illegal harms) now in force, organisations should ensure that they have clearly established whether or not they are in scope of this new legislation.
 This article is aimed at helping service providers navigate this complex process.

 Which service providers are in scope?